MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ```

 ### -OneDriveSharingCapability
 Determines what level of sharing is available for OneDrive sites.
-It corresponds to the `SharingScope` for OneDrive sites.
+It corresponds to the `SharingCapabilities` for OneDrive sites.

 The valid values are: